danxmoran/septic-canary/README.md

   * If consumers wanted to know about different types of sewer systems, `has_septic_system` could be deprecated and a new `sewer_system_type` enum could be added to the response.
 * A variety of error responses are possible.
+  * `401`: Returned if the request is missing Basic auth / if it provides incorrect credentials.
   * `422`: Returned if the client doesn't provide enough parameters to attempt address resolution.
   * `429`: Returned if HouseCanary returns a `429` (too many requests) code, because the end client is the one that ultimately needs to be rate-limited.
 Includes a [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After)